Toggle menu

 • you don't live in South Ayrshire and want your child to attend a South Ayrshire school

-• your child already attends a South Ayrshire school and you want them to transfer to another school within South Ayrshire
+• your child already attends a South Ayrshire school and you want them to transfer to another school within South Ayrshire and you have not moved address to within that catchment area

 The responsibility for decisions on placing request lies with Educational Services and not with individual schools.